 The absolute grounds for refusal generally relate to the qualities or characteristics of the mark, and will be relevant where the mark:

 The relative grounds for refusal apply where an identical or similar mark has already been registered, if the mark is:

 In order to register a trade mark, the mark must either be in use or there must be a genuine intention to use it.
 Accordingly, the best time to apply for registration is at the development stage of a new product prior to its launch.
 This ensures that the registration process is underway by the time the product is on the market, and also pre-empts any third party who may apply for the same or a similar mark, as the pending application will be cited against subsequent applications.

-Pan-European protection can be achieved by registering a European Union trade mark (EUTM) via the European Union Intellectual Property Office (EUIPO).
-The EUTM system provides a means of obtaining a single registration covering the whole of the EU (28 territories at the date of publication).
-This is significantly cheaper and more efficient than applying for protection separately in every EU member state, but is harder to obtain and maintaindue to the fact that it is vulnerable to attack from any holder of a similar mark in the EU.
+Pan-EU protection can be achieved by registering a European Union trade mark (EUTM) via the European Union Intellectual Property Office (EUIPO).
+The EUTM system provides a means of obtaining a single registration covering the whole of the EU (27 territories).
+This is significantly cheaper and more efficient than applying for protection separately in every EU member state, but is harder to obtain and maintain due to the fact that it is vulnerable to attack from any holder of a similar mark in the EU.

 Registration can also be achieved in multiple jurisdictions through the World Intellectual Property Organisation (WIPO) under the Madrid Protocol.
 Under this system, applicants must have a pre-existing “home” national application on which the application to the WIPO is based.
 The proprietor can then apply for coverage across all of the states designated who have signed up to the Madrid Protocol (including China, the USA, and the EU).